 - Local marketing or offline marketing techniques such as billboard advertising

 Among those ad types, Google ads and Facebook ads are popular among most advertisers.
-In fact, there are over 7 million advertisers for Facebook and over 4 million advertisers for Google.
+In fact, there are over 7 million advertisers on Facebook and over 4 million advertisers on Google.
 Those big companies make a significant portion of their income through advertising.

-Also, there is another paid advertising method that not many people are utilizing for some reason.
+Also, there is another paid advertising method that not many people utilize for some reason.
 It’s Solo Advertising.

-In today’s article, I will compare Solo Ads vs. Google Ads vs. Facebook ads and assist you with the reasons on which advertising method or network is best for each scenario.
+In today’s article, I will compare Solo Ads vs. Google Ads vs. Facebook ads and assist you with the reasons for which advertising method or network is best for each scenario.

 - Pros and Cons